sausheong/tanuki/README.md

 The rule for calling the listener is the same as with the bins above, that is, the name of the listener determines which action and URL it maps to.
 When a request comes it, Tanuki creates a TCP connection to the listener and sends in the JSON HTTP request.
 Important to remember that the JSON request will end with a newline `\n` so when writing the listener you should use this to detect the end of the JSON string.

+In the same way when you write your listener and construct a JSON HTTP response, you must end the JSON with a newline `\n`.

 The listener must return a JSON HTTP response as above through the same connection.

 This is an example of a simple listener written in Python.
+The file name is `get__hello__python__listener` and the listener will be triggered when a GET request is sent to the URL `/_/hello/python/listener?name=sausheong`

 ```python
 #!/usr/bin/env python